A colourful salad on a white plate in a restaurant A colourful salad on a white plate in a restaurant

 Manna

-Manna, a laid-back street food spot, embodies American diner culture and a love for fast food with its offering of smash burgers and fried chicken.
+Manna, a laid-back street-food spot at Battersea Power Station, embodies American diner culture and a love for fast food with its offering of smash burgers and fried chicken.
 The menu boasts an array of burgers and chicken sandwiches slathered in the likes of hot honey, jalapeno cream, slaw, and more.
 Sides such as waffle fries and desserts are available as well, and there's a dedicated kids' menu too.

 Arcade

-Arcade Battersea is an extension of the popular Arcade Food Hall situated in the Centre Point.
-This stylish food court accommodates an assortment of street food vendors, offering a broad culinary spectrum ranging from Indian fast food and sushi to shawarma and more.
+Arcade Battersea is an extension of the popular Arcade Food Hall in Soho.
+This stylish food court at Battersea Power Station accommodates an assortment of street food vendors, offering a broad culinary spectrum ranging from Indian fast food and sushi to shawarma and more.
 In addition, it features a cocktail bar, a beer bar, three individual restaurants, and an exclusive private dining area.

 Tashas

-First UK outpost of successful South African café concept
+UK debut of eclectic South African café concept

 Tashas, a thriving all-day dining concept with a classic menu at all its global locations and customised options at each branch, was originally established in Johannesburg.
-Its delectable, fresh comfort food is served in exquisite surroundings.
-For its debut UK location, the company selected the renovated Battersea Power Station, with the restaurant boasting a warm cream colour palette and furniture, as well as a vast outdoor terrace.
+Its nutritious, refreshing comfort food is served in exquisite surroundings.
+For its debut UK location, the company selected the renovated Battersea Power Station, with the restaurant boasting a warm cream colour palette and furniture, as well as a large outdoor terrace.

 Send suggestion